The Rhythm Method is Karen Jane Charlton and Gillian Harrison.

 TRM was created in 2010 when Karen was a stay-at-home mother of 3 children aged 4 and under wanting to pursue a professional writing career.
 The name refers to an unreliable contraceptive method and should in no way stand in for proper medical advice.

 Gillian Harrison joined in October 2012 because she is an awesome word bird who hails from the world’s most isolated city, Perth.
 Together they write around their partners, kids and jobs.

 Karen Jane Charlton was raised in the glow of a television.
-Reared on a steady diet of The Wonder Years, Press Club and The Simpsons, she left home at 17 with an encyclopedic knowledge of Simpsons quotes, a vitamin D deficiency and no ambition.
+Reared on a steady diet of The Wonder Years, Press Club and The Simpsons, she left home at 17 with an encyclopedic knowledge of Simpsons quotes, a vitamin D deficiency and a box of Weetbix.

-Only when her children were born did Karen realise that a) watching TV rots your brains* and b) she would regret never having tried to make it as a writer.
-Now she does a lot less of a) in order to hopefully achieve b), even though it’s the scariest and hardest thing she’s ever done.
+Only when her children were born did Karen realise that she would regret never having tried to make it as a writer.

 Gillian Harrison spent her childhood on a beanbag with her head buried in Enid Blyton books.
 Armed with sticky tape and a stack of recycled paper, she self published her first book at age 6.
 Entitled Oliver Orange, the book told the story of a mandarin with an identity crisis.
 It launched to warm praise during Mrs Grant’s Second Grade Morning News.

 Gillian went on to a complete a double major in Creative Writing/Philosophy which eventually led to a ‘real writing gig’ as Editorial Coordinator of a hippy lifestyle magazine.
 A bout of wanderlust lured Gillian to a teaching job in South Korea where the writing dream quickly faded into the polluted haze of the Korean peninsula.